 - Depending on the consistency of the glaze it may be necessary to add either more milk or more powdered sugar.

-- For easy clean-up, place some tin foil or parchment under the wire rack to catch the extra drizzles from the cookies and just throw away!
+- For easy clean-up, place some aluminum foil or parchment under the wire rack to catch the extra drizzles from the cookies and just throw away!

 Ingredients